-- US\$10,000 upon signing the agreement (paid); and - US\$30,000 prior to each one-year anniversary of the lease (Years 1-6 paid by the Company; Years 7-12 paid by Goldcliff Resource Corporation ("Goldcliff") a company with a common director). - (ii) In July 2007, the Company entered into an agreement with Votipka to acquire three claims located within the Pine Grove Mining District in Lyon County, Nevada in return for a payment of US\$12,000 (paid in 2007).
+- US\$10,000 upon signing the agreement (paid); and - US\$30,000 prior to each one-year anniversary of the lease (Years 1-6 paid by the Company; Years 7-13 paid by Goldcliff Resource Corporation ("Goldcliff") a company with a common director; Years 11-14 paid by the Company). - (ii) In July 2007, the Company entered into an agreement with Votipka to acquire three claims located within the Pine Grove Mining District in Lyon County, Nevada in return for a payment of US\$12,000 (paid in 2007).
 Upon commencement of commercial production, the Company will pay a 5% NSR to Votipka.
-The Company retains the right to buy down up to 2.5% of the NSR at any time for US\$100,000 per percentage point.
+The Company retains the right to buy down up to 2.5% of the NSR at any time for US\$100,000 per percentage point. - (iii) In August 2010, the Company and its wholly owned subsidiary Lincoln Gold US Corp ("Lincoln US") entered into a purchase agreement for Lincoln US to acquire unpatented mining claims and associated water rights (collectively known as the "Cavanaugh property") situated at the Company's Pine Grove project in Lyon County, Nevada.
+In consideration for the sale of the Cavanaugh property, the vendors have received a total of US\$650,000 and 4,000 common shares of the Company as follows: